htw-imi-showtime/showtime-website/content/ss24/master/m2-food4future/_index.md

 +++

 {{<section title="Our Goal">}}
 This project is about science and how you can save the world.
 How, you ask?
 Imagine a scenario where the area available for food production is decreasing.
 You are part of a team responsible for the indoor cultivation of algae.
 Those can be used to produce food.
 Your task is to optimise the production for these algae and feed your country.
 Take a deep dive in the sience of algae and the related production process.
 Explore all three research steps in an Augmented Reality environment anywhere you want.
 Anywhere?
 Yes!
 You can use a smartphone or a tablet to enjoy the immersive experience.
-Our goal is to bring the sience into the home of many.
+Our goal is to bring the science into the home of many.
 With our AR-Adventure you can play with parameters based on real world data to care about your algae and optimise their production.
 {{</section>}}